 PYXERA Global places highly-skilled private sector employees in short-term pro bono international assignments to further advance progress in key areas of global health.
 This utilizes the knowledge of the corporate volunteer and allows for cross sector perspectives to be shared and innovation inspired.
 To date, PYXERA Global has helped GHFP-II assess and execute nearly 30 projects in maternal and child health, family planning, reproductive health and more.

-Launching an Award-Winning Website to Advance Global Health Partnerships
+Launching an Award-Winning Website to Advance Health Around the World

 In 2017, the new, interactive Global Health Leaders website received two prestigious awards: the Horizon Interactive Award for Advocacy/Non-Profit websites and an "Award of Excellence" from the 2017 Communicator Awards.